Thinning Hair? 4 Ways To Slow Hair Loss

 3. The heat is on.

-Ironically, sometimes our effort to improve our hair’s appearance is the very thing contributing to its departure.
+Ironically, sometimes, our efforts to improve our hair’s appearance are the very thing contributing to its departure.
 Heated styling products are one of the biggest culprits to increased hair loss.

 4. Avoid certain medications.

 People spend millions on hair treatment products each year.
-This doesn’t include what people shell out for vitamins and nutritional supplements with dreams of keeping hair on their head instead of their brush.
+This doesn’t include what they shell out for vitamins and nutritional supplements with dreams of keeping hair on their heads instead of their brushes.

 With new products hitting the store shelves on a seemingly weekly basis, it’s essential to research the effectiveness of these methods to determine which ones look promising or should get the brush off.